vzell/vagrant-multihost-provisioning/README.md

 ...

 --- # (2) List of virtual machines to be created by Vagrant
-- hostname: node1
+- vm_name: node1
   private_networks:
     - ip: 192.168.56.121

-- hostname: node2
+- vm_name: node2
   private_networks:
     - ip: 192.168.56.122

-- hostname: ansiblehost     # Ansible controlhost MUST be the last list entry in multihost environments
+- vm_name: ansiblehost      # The Ansible control VM MUST be the last list entry in multihost environments
-  controlhost: true         # AND controlhost MUST be set to `true` for ansible_local provisioning mode
+  controlhost: true         # AND `controlhost` MUST be set to `true` for `ansible_local` provisioning mode
   box: centos/7
   private_networks:
     - ip: 192.168.56.110